arthur-shaw/test_gha/README.md

 # test_gha

-This repo tests whether GitHub Actions can build the adodown documentation site on push/PR to main.
+This repo tests whether GitHub Actions can build the adodownr documentation site on push to main.